charles-l/koona/README.md

 # Koona
 ### A *really* simple programming language
-**NOTE: I've been developing in Ruby 1.8.
-I would recommend using [RVM](https://rvm.io/) so you can easily switch between versions of Ruby.**

 Koona is a simple programing language I'm writing to learn about compiler design.
 It's written in Ruby, but I'll eventually port it to more permanent C++ code.

 ## What it does